blank-4/winter-is-coming/README.md

 ## What ?

+You will have to create a web site

 ## Why ?

 This assigment has been created to test all the knowledge and skills you acquired during \_blank's first session.
 Thus, you'll have to create a web site from scratch following the given specs.
 Improving your project beyond instructions will be greatly appreciated and rewarded with Bonus Points.